-Places may become available at a school after the offer date on 1 March 2011.
-To decide which children have these place, we will:
+Places may become available at a school after the offer date.
+We will:

-- put all children who we refused a place at one of their preferences on the - waiting list for the school; - keep the list in priority order, decided by the oversubscription criteria for the school only; - offer places that become available to the next child on the waiting list; and - keep the waiting list until the end of the autumn term 2011.
+- Put all children who we refuse a place on the waiting list for the school; - Keep the list in priority order, decided by the oversubscription criteria for the school only; - Offer any place that become available to the next child on the waiting list; and - Maintain the waiting list until the end of the autumn term in 2012.